快猫短视频

 • Poor lung growth and function, which increases the risk of COPD later in life

-In addition, using e-cigarettes (also known as vaping) might play a part in a kid or teenager wanting to experiment with other tobacco products.
-To learn more about e-cigarettes, see What Do We Know About E-cigarettes?
+In addition, using e-cigarettes (also known as vaping) might play a part in a child or teenager wanting to experiment with other tobacco products.

 The American Cancer Society medical and editorial content team